St. Johns County Shore Protection Project at St. Augustine Beach

 The project consists of a 50-year federal commitment to design, construct and monitor beach restoration of the severely eroded beaches of Anastasia State Park and St. Augustine Beach.
 A federal project is authorized for the FDEP-designated critical erosion area between 4,000’ north of Pope Road in Anastasia State Park to Ocean Hammock Park.
 The USACE does not place sand on the whole authorized area each nourishment event.

-Initial construction of the USACE’s St. Johns County Shore Protection Project (SPP) was completed in Jan 2003.
+Initial construction of the USACE’s St. Johns County Shore Protection Project (SPP) was completed in January 2003.
 The project placed about 3.8 million cubic yards (MCY) of sand in the project area.

-The first and second nourishments in 2005 and 2012 placed about 2.8 and 2.1 MCY of sand.
+The second renourishment was completed in 2012 and placed about and 2.1 MCY of sand.

 For more information, please see the Army Corps website.